 This course introduces topics in the physiology and anatomy of exercise, cardiovascular fitness, nutrition, and weight control.
 Emphasis is placed on understanding the scientific basis for a wellness program.
+Offered at Charlotte, Online, Providence 3 Semester Credits

 SCI2031 Anatomy and Physiology